What Is a Listing Agent and Do You Need One to Sell Your Home?

 How does someone become a listing agent?

 Any real estate agent must be licensed, although the requirements vary by state.
-Regardless, their experience pays off: A top agent who puts in 60 hours or more a week earns a median of $100,000 a year, compared to those who work less than 20 hours a week and earn $8,930, according to one NAR survey.
+Regardless, their experience pays off: A top agent with at least 16 years of experience has a median gross income of $92,500, according to NAR.

 While there’s no industry prerequisite or exam to separate listing agents from selling agents (a.k.a. buyer’s agents), real estate offices can set their own requirements.
 On Heuser’s team, agents must close a minimum of five transactions working with buyers before they’re allowed to work with sellers on the listing side.
 The team also has an administrative assistant who only works on listings because of the marketing and other skills required.